 Alcohol.
 Alcohol notoriously causes rebound anxiety and 3am awakenings for many people.
 Even though it might seem like a glass or two of wine helps with falling asleep, the quality of sleep is affected by alcohol, leading to middle of the night and early morning awakening.

 Caffeine.
 The half-life of caffeine is 6-8 hours.
 That means if you drink coffee at 1pm, half of that caffeine may still present at 9pm, making it harder for you to relax before bed.
 Also, you may have a genetic SNP that makes it harder to metabolize caffeine.
-This SNP is part of what we can test for at Root – check out our shop page for a very comprehensive nutrition genome report!
+This SNP is part of what we can test for at Root – Here is a very comprehensive nutrition genome report!

 Are you lacking nutrients like the essential amino acid tryptophan, which is used to make serotonin and melatonin?
 We can test for this in our functional labs, as well as your gut health to be sure you are breaking down and absorbing proteins.